Yoram Globus

 Yoram Globus (יורם גלובוס; born 7 September 1943) is an Israeli–American film producer, cinema owner, and distributor.
 He has been involved in over 300 full-length motion pictures and he is most known for his association with The Cannon Group, Inc., an American film production company, which he co-owned with his cousin Menahem Golan.

+Globus played a significant role in developing the Israeli film industry and later became a prominent figure in Hollywood, where he and Golan were nicknamed the "Go-Go Boys" for their fast-paced, low-budget filmmaking style.
+He is also known for pioneering the "pre-sale strategy" in film financing and for his work in film distribution, including representing major American studios in Israel.

 Early life

-Yoram Globus was born in Tiberias, on the lake of Galilee, Palestine, British mandate of, now Israel, in 1943 to Jewish parents who immigrated from Poland.
+Yoram Globus was born in Tiberias, on the lake of Galilee, Mandatory Palestine, in 1943 to Jewish parents who immigrated from Poland.
 When he was three years old, his family moved to the northern city of Kiryat Motzkin.
 His father, Shmuel, built a cinema, which was unique at that time.
 When the cinema opened, Globus was 5 years old and very interested in all aspects of the cinema.
 He would help with whatever his father needed: from hanging posters, serving as a cashier, to promoting movies.
 At the age of 10 Yoram became the projectionist.
 During high school he moved to Tel Aviv, where his parents opened another cinema.

 Globus graduated business school.
 He enlisted in the Israel Defense Forces, served as a combat soldier and officer, and retired as a lieutenant.

 His cousin is Israeli filmmaker Menahem Golan.